awsdocs/amazon-emr-management-guide/doc_source/emr-iam-roles-custom.md

 # Customize IAM Roles<a name="emr-iam-roles-custom"></a>

-You may want to customize IAM roles and permissions for your requirements\.
-For example, if your application does not use EMRFS consistent view, you may not want to allow Amazon EMR to access Amazon DynamoDB\.
+You may want to customize the IAM service roles and permissions to limit privileges according to your security requirements\.
 To customize permissions, we recommend that you create new roles and policies\.
 Begin with the permissions in the managed policies for the default roles \(for example, `AmazonElasticMapReduceforEC2Role` and `AmazonElasticMapReduceRole`\)\.
 Then, copy and paste the contents to new policy statements, modify the permissions as appropriate, and attach the modified permissions policies to the roles that you create\.
 You must have the appropriate IAM permissions to work with roles and policies\.
 For more information, see [Allow Users and Groups to Create and Modify Roles](emr-iam-roles-create-permissions.md)\.

 If you create a custom EMR role for EC2, follow the basic work flow, which automatically creates an instance profile of the same name\.
 Amazon EC2 allows you to create instance profiles and roles with different names, but Amazon EMR does not support this configuration, and it results in an "invalid instance profile" error when you create the cluster\.